"Canadian"

 I'm not sure it is the same company but Roll Back The Years, Edward Moogk, National Library of Canada, 1975, on page 61 mentions:

 "One machine that never quite got off the ground was the Best-Phone sold by two former Edison employees, J.J.
-Brophy and E.G. Bryson, from premises at 406-408 Yonge Stree in Toronto.
+Brophy and E.G. Bryson, from premises at 406-408 Yonge Street in Toronto.
 The Best-Phone was a concealed-horn machine with a duplex sound box and a diamond point and adjustable to play either lateral or horizontal-cut records.
 Even at $25, it apparently had little attraction for buyers.
 The Canadian Phonograph Company, situated at 103 Yonge Street, took over the Best-Phone but discontinued use of the corporate name."

 The following pictures are of a machine for sale in St. Jacobs in Jan.
 2010 (photos by KW):